maximerochkk/simple-tcp-connection/README.md

 TCP client-server connection using sockets written in C.</br></br>

-Define IP and port u want to use in sockets.h, it must be free.
-Start server first, then define the message u want to send, start client.
+Define IP and port u want to use in sockets.h, it must be free.\n Start server first, then define the message u want to send, start client.